beerjs/tallahassee/README.md

 We meet the first Tuesday of the month.
 That's all the planning we have: whoever shows up decides what happens.

-* Our next meet up will be at `6:00 PM ET on Tuesday, January 5, 2016 @ Krewe de Gras` (1304 N Monroe St, Tallahassee, FL 32303).
+* Our next meet up will be at `6:00 PM ET on Tuesday, February 2, 2016 @ Krewe de Gras` (1304 N Monroe St, Tallahassee, FL 32303).
 Look for the guy wearing the bright orange Handlebars.js t-shirt...
 That'll be Steve.
 He'll have a beer waiting for you!

 * [December 1, 2015 Recap](https://github.com/beerjs/tallahassee/blob/master/docs/meetup-notes/2015-december-meetup.md)